fsi-hack4autism/hackathon-2023/README.md

 ## Dates and Location
-The date of the event is April 19-20th.
+The date of the event is April 19th and 20th.
 The event will be hybrid.
-The in-person venue will be in NYC at the EY Wavespace during World Austim Awareness Month (April).
+The in-person venue will be in NYC at the EY Headquarter in 1 Manhattan West during World Autism Awareness Month (April).

 There are two events:
 ### The Autism Hackathon